Cheukting/rl_workshop/README.md

  - can try stuff out
  - insurance not included

 To find the expectation, there are 2 strategies:

 1: Monte-Carlo

-In this method, the whole sampled 'path' of playing the game form the start to finish will be completed and the average Q will be consider.
+In this method, the whole sampled 'path' of playing the game form the start to finish will be completed and the average Q will be considered.
 This method is less reliant on the Markov property.

 2: Temporal Difference

-In this method, recurrent formula for Q will be involved and the agent will learn form the partial trajectory.
-(Learning on the go) It is great for infinite MDP and need less experience to learn.
+In this method, the recurrent formula for Q will be involved and the agent will learn from the partial trajectory.
+(Learning on the go) It is great for infinite MDP and needs less experience to learn.

 ## Cliff World: Q-learning vs SARSA

-Some time it can also be reference as off-policy vs on-policy, the different between Q-learning and SARSA is
+Sometimes it can also be referred to as off-policy vs on-policy, the different between Q-learning and SARSA is

-on-policy (e.g. SARSA)
+#### on-policy (e.g. SARSA)

-Agent can pick actions
+* Agent can pick actions
-Agent always follows his own policy
+* Agent always follows his own policy

-off-policy (e.g. Q-learning)
+#### off-policy (e.g. Q-learning)

-Agent can't pick actions
+* Agent can't pick actions
-Learning with exploration, playing without exploration Learning from expert (expert is imperfect)
+* Learning with exploration, playing without exploration
+* Learning from expert (expert is imperfect)
-Learning from sessions (recorded data)
+* Learning from sessions (recorded data)

 One famous example is the Cliff World:
 ![Cliff World](http://ai.berkeley.edu/projects/release/reinforcement/v1/001/discountgrid.png)